 Cybersecurity Fintech Technology Development and Demonstration Projects

-In order to facilitate potential partnerships between start-ups/scale-ups and FIs, OCE will host a partnering forum on September 28 to bring together potential collaborators for Technology Development and Demonstration projects.
+In order to facilitate potential partnerships between start-ups/scale-ups and FIs, OCE hosted a partnering forum to bring together potential collaborators for Technology Development and Demonstration projects.

 A. Program Overview

 Start-ups or scale-ups with innovative cybersecurity products/services are matched with large and medium-size Financial Institutions (FIs) that are the end users of the technologies, to develop and/or demonstrate cybersecurity solutions in the finance sector.
 A technology development and demonstration project involves a start-up or scale-up and an Fl that agree to work together on the development or demonstration of a new cybersecurity technology, using the resources and competencies of both organizations.
 Learnings from these projects will be used to drive widespread technology adoption.

 - Accelerate the growth of cybersecurity start-ups and scale-ups through technology development and demonstration projects that will catalyze the early adoption of innovative technologies

 - Engage the innovation ecosystem in Ontario to demonstrate innovative products and services that produce clear economic impact

 - Accelerate the adoption of emerging cybersecurity technologies and process improvements in the finance sector

 - Identify and address barriers to realize sustainable and long-term adoption of innovations/technologies in the finance sector